Dödspatrullen: History

-Beginnings of the Shottaz Rivalry
+Beginnings of the Shottaz rivalry

 Dödspatrullen has been in a gang war with Shottaz, another Swedish Somali criminal organization originating from Rinkeby, since 2015.
 This conflict has led to the death of at least nine people, with most if not all of the victims being young men/boys.
 The start of the gang wars and rivalry, followed the robbery of a Forex in Täby on 22 July 2015, of around 2 million Swedish krona.
 This led to the murder of 20-year-old Ismail Aden in Bromsten by Maslah, due to bitter jealousy and anger at not having been given proceeds of the robbery, despite his organizing and planning of the robbery.
 This later lead the revenge murder of Maslah two days later.
 The Dödspatrullen criminal organization also murdered a leader of Shottaz, and his brother at Mynta café in Stockholm, in 2016.

-Two men were murdered in Herlev, by two 17 year old Dödspatrullen members in June 2019.
+Two men were murdered in Herlev, by two 17-year-old Dödspatrullen members in June 2019.
 One was shot nineteen times, and the other was shot in his thigh, and eventually bled to death.
 Following their murders, the five perpetrators attempted to flee Denmark in an Audi car, however they were later found in Nærum, with illegal weaponry.
 Two were sentenced to 16 years in prison, and the other three to life imprisonment.

-Einár, a Swedish rapper was murdered by Shottaz on 21 October 2021, his murder was described as execution-style by the Swedish police.
-He had previously been kidnapped by a related drug group, and had had his valuable belongings, such as his Rolex watch and two gold chains stolen from him.